Nickodhiambo/Nickodhiambo/README.md

 ## Hi there 👋

-I felt in love with Python around mid-2020 when building a 2-D game.
+I felt in love with Programming around mid-2020 when building a 2-D Python game.
 I was learning about Object-Oriented Programming as part of an online Computer Science course I was undertaking.
-Since then I have grown into loving the elegance, syntax, readability and simplicity of the Python Programming Language.
+Since then, I have developed a strong interest in building and solving problems using code.

-I have done several personal projects with the core Python Language itself, and with Python frameworks, including Django, Django Rest Framework, FastAPI and Flask.
-I appreciate the versatility of Python, you could solve almost any computational or real-world problems with the language.
-You can't confidently say that about JavaScript, can you?
+My to-go programming languages are C and Python.
+C because it's an extremely powerful language.
+Also, you can't become a 10X programmer without falling in love with C, or can you?
+Python, because, well, it's simple and elegant.
+Also you can build practically anything with it.

-At the moment, I am open to any entry-level to mid-level Python backend developer positions, ideally in a startup environment where a lot of building stuff from scratch is ongoing.
-Send me an email at nodhiambo01@gmail.com or reach me at +254 795 555 416
+At the moment, I am open to any internships, entry-level or mid-level roles in where problems are getting solved in Python or C. Send me an email at nodhiambo01@gmail.com or reach me at +254 795 555 416